pop161516/CCS_blog/posts/01-first-blog-post.md

 - I learnt about the layered nature of JS and how it reads though line by line and paints a picture each frame.
 - I learnt about the help tab and the resources available to leanr how to make shapes like squareds and ajust their propoties like location, size, colour, and stroke.
 - I leanr about frsameCounts and making mini animations.
 I sort of checked out a bit when Thomas was explaining modulo but I'll understand another day 🤷‍♂️
-- then at the end when we are creating th eblogs I learnt about terminal navigation.
+- Then at the end when we are creating th eblogs I learnt about terminal navigation.
 I'll leave my notes he for future Mataso 🫡
     - ls = list
     - pwd = print working directory
     - cd ~ = chnage directory